schleierlab/mmw-cavity-paper-analysis/README.md

   This repository contains general analysis code.
 - Decompress `data.zip` (the raw data) from Zenodo [10.5281/zenodo.16907261]
   into a `data` directory at the same level as this README.
 - Run the entire notebook entitled `analysis.ipynb`.
-This should take 5 to 10 minutes.
+This can take up to 10 minutes.
     - If you have no local LaTeX installation, change the following line in the notebook before runnning so that matplotlib does not try to use LaTeX for rendering figure text:
         ```python